-Accident Reports May Not Tell The Whole Story
+Accident Reports May Not Tell The Whole Story After a Car Crash

 As a lawyer, I have seen countless accident reports.
 Along with the FR-10, the crash report provides a diagram and description of how the collision occurred.
 The report also indicates what the “at-fault driver” did to cause the collision.
 Though the officer generally assigns fault to one of the drivers, his conclusion is usually inadmissible in a civil court.
 While criminal judges determine who should get the fine, South Carolina’s civil courts decide who should receive compensation for injuries.